oliver-almaraz/PIC_PWM_LED_Dimming/README.md

 Dimm two LEDs with inverted phase using PWM pins of a PIC18F4525 MCU.
 This function works in a similar way as `analogWrite()` in Arduino.

+PIC18F4525 MCU has two ports capable of generating PWM output: CCP1 (pin 17) and CCP2 (pin 16) which can be used independently.
+Here, I use them both at the same time in inverted phase mode to control the brightness of two LED's simultaneously in an infinite loop: while the voltage at CCP1 increments, the voltage at CCP2 decrements and vice versa.

 This code assumes that your timer settings are:
 ```
 OSCCON = 0b01110100; // Internal oscillator (INTIO67) to 8MHz stable.